-I don’t know about you, but when it starts getting cold outside, warm and nourishing soup immediately comes to mind.
+I don’t know about you but when it starts getting cold outside warm, nourishing soup immediately comes to mind.
 I not only love the fact that you can pack a lot of nutrition into a compact, one pot to wash meal, but you can clean out your produce bin in the process!

 The key to a truly healthy soup is homemade bone broth.
-Properly prepared stocks are nutrient dense, providing minerals from the bones, cartilage, marrow and vegetables.
+Properly prepared broths are nutrient dense, providing minerals from the bones, cartilage, marrow, and vegetables.
 Adding acidic wine or vinegar helps to pull out these minerals, particularly calcium, magnesium, and potassium.

-Here is a recipe for simple chicken stock from Nourishing Traditions by Sally Fallon.
-If I could only keep one of my cookbooks, this would be the one!
+Here is a recipe for simple chicken bone broth adapted from Nourishing Traditions by Sally Fallon.
+(If I could only keep one of my cookbooks, this would be the one!)

 - 1 large onion, coarsely chopped